-20 For detailed statistics on the dispositions by Legal Regulation Committee, see Table F-5, Appendix F.
+19 For detailed statistics on the dispositions by Legal Regulation Committee, see Table F-5, Appendix F.

-21 Because some matters are carried over from one calendar year to the next, the number of matters reviewed by the Legal Regulation Committee will not reconcile with the number docketed or completed in the investigative area.
+20 Because some matters are carried over from one calendar year to the next, the number of matters reviewed by the Legal Regulation Committee will not reconcile with the number docketed or completed in the investigative area.

-In 2022, after receiving authorization to file a formal complaint, the Attorney Regulation Counsel:
+In 2023, after receiving authorization to file a formal complaint, the Attorney Regulation Counsel:

-- Filed 29 formal complaints; - Resolved by stipulation 12 matters prior to filing a formal complaint; and - After a formal complaint is filed, entered into 18 agreements for conditional admission of misconduct.
+- Filed 26 formal complaints; - Resolved by stipulation 12 matters prior to filing a formal complaint; and - After a formal complaint was filed, entered into 23 agreements for conditional admission of misconduct.

-The 29 formal complaints filed in 2022, and those pending from 2021, resulted in five attorney discipline trials before the Presiding Disciplinary Judge.
-Attorney request for
+The 26 formal complaints filed in 2023, and those pending from 2022, resulted in five attorney discipline trials before the Presiding Disciplinary Judge.

-Immediate Suspensions
+Interim Suspensions

-On rare occasions, the Office of Attorney Regulation Counsel may seek the immediate suspension of an attorney's license to practice law in order to protect the public.
-An immediate suspension may be appropriate when there is reasonable cause to believe that an attorney is causing immediate and substantial public or private harm.
+On rare occasions, the Office of Attorney Regulation Counsel may seek the interim suspension of an attorney's license to practice law in order to protect the public.
+An interim suspension may be appropriate when there is reasonable cause to believe that an attorney is causing immediate and substantial public or private harm.
 Additionally, the Office can seek such action if an attorney is in arrears on a child-support order or is not cooperating with Attorney Regulation Counsel as required by the Colorado Rules of Professional Conduct.